nkitsaini/advent-of-code/README.md

 # Advent of Code 2022
-Here is the solution code for advent of code 2022.
+Here is my solution code for Advent of Code 2022.

 - Code is not optimized for speed unless required
 - Code is not optimized for readability